The basics of building a personal brand with webinars

 Arketi helped Recall (a global leader in document management) create a webinar campaign on the theme “Your Roadmap to Total Information Management”.
 This single webinar went on to generate a potential revenue pipeline of $290,000.
 28% more people logged in to the live event than the targeted number.
 This is truly the ideal example of how a webinar can grow a brand while generating sales opportunities.
 Check out the full success story here.

-That’s all I have to say about how to launch a webinar and grow your brand to the next level.
-To summarize, a webinar allows the use of visual content that our brain perceives faster than text, enables you to interact with your audience in real-time, and builds a moat around your personal brand.
+That’s all I have to say about how to launch a webinar and grow your personal brand to the next level.
+To summarize, a webinar allows the use of visual content that our brain perceives faster than text, enables you to interact with your audience in real-time, and builds a moat around your personal brand logo.
+And what are your personal brand examples?

 Happily combines a love of writing and new technology as a copywriter, and enjoys the puzzle of putting together a good article.
 In her spare time she likes to catch up on the latest, greatest books, bake chocolate chip cookies and ponder her next travel destination.More posts